inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 4. Tags
 -------

-When you draw a point, line, or shape, it has a location, but no information about what it is.
+When you draw a point, line or shape, it has a location, but no information about what it is.
 In other words, we know where it is, but not what it is.
 Before now, we have been using items from the :menuselection:`Presets` menu to define what it is.
 The way OSM